How to set up and optimise your Google Business Profile

 So reach out to several and find one that feels like the right fit for your business.

-Remember, your Google Business Profile should be a continually evolving part of your online presence.
+In today's digital age, your Google Business Profile should be a priority - and a continually evolving part of your online presence.

 Keep it active, keep it accurate, and, most importantly, keep it reflective of the high quality of service or products you provide.